Bake to the roots

 • Deutsch

 1. Mix the water with the vinegar in a small bowl and add an ice cube.
 In a large bowl mix the flour, sugar and salt.
 Add the butter in small pieces and toss a bit so the butter is covered with the flour.
-Use a pastry cutter to or knife to cut the butter into pea-size pieces.
-Gradually add the water and mix everything with your hands until the dough cometh together.
+Use a pastry cutter or knife to cut the butter into pea-size pieces.
+Gradually add the water and mix everything with your hands until the dough comes together.
 It should not be wet nor sticky.
 Wrap in plastic wrap and place in the fridge for at least 1 hour.

 2. Wash, dry and pit the cherries.
 Try to save all the juices.
 In a small bowl mix sugar and cornstarch.
 In a large pot mix water (or cherry juice), lemon juice, zest and vanilla extract, then add the cornstarch-sugar mixture and mix until there are no more lumps.
-Bring the mixture to a boil, add the pitted cherries and let simmer for 8-10 minutes – the cherries should be soft but not mushy and the juice should be thickened.
-Take from the heat and let cool down completely (you can also make that a day in advance).
+Bring the mixture to a boil, add the pitted cherries and let the mixture simmer for about 8-10 minutes – the cherries should be soft but not mushy and the juice should be thickened.
+Remove from the heat and let cool down completely (you can also make that a day in advance).

 1. Das Wasser mit dem Essig in einer kleinen Schüssel verrühren und einen Eiswürfel dazugeben.
 In einer großen Schüssel das Mehl mit dem Zucker und Salz vermischen.
 Die Butter in kleinen Stücken zugeben und im Mehl schwenken, bis alles bedeckt ist.
 Die Butter mit einem Teigmischer in etwa erbsengroße Stücke zerteilen.
 Das Wasser nach und nach zugeben und alles verkneten.
 Sobald der Teig anfängt zusammenzukleben, ist er gut – er sollte auf keinen Fall zu feucht werden.
-Zu einer Kugel formen, plattdrücken und in Klarsichtfolie einschlagen.
+Zu einer Kugel formen, platt drücken und in Klarsichtfolie einschlagen.
 Den Teig für mindestens 1 Stunde in den Kühlschrank legen.

 Cherry Cheesecake Pie | Bake to the roots